python-pillow/Pillow/README.rst

 Installation
 ------------

+..
+Note:: XXX Why are we recommending binaries when we only provide Windows eggs?

-If there is a binary package for your system, that is the preferred way of installing Pillow. [[UNDONE: Binary links]]
+If there is a binary package for your system, that is the easiest way to install Pillow. [[UNDONE: Binary links]]

 Building from Source
 ++++++++++++++++++++